RAP for Statistics

 Our scope

-We want to focus on the parts of the production process that we have ownership and control over – so we are focussing on the process from data sources to publishable data files.
+We want to focus on the parts of the production process that we have ownership and control over – so for statistics production we are focussing on the process from data sources to publishable data files.
 This is the part of the process where RAP can currently add the most value - automating the production and quality assurance of our outputs currently takes up huge amount of analytical resource, which could be better spent providing insight and other value adding activity.

 Implementing RAP for us will involve combining the use of SQL, R, and clear, consistent version control to increase efficiency and accuracy in our work.
-For more information on what these tools are, why we are using them, and resources to help up-skill in those areas, see our learning resources page.
+For more information on what these tools are, why we are using them, and resources to help upskill in those areas, see our learning resources page.

 Core principles

-Data sources for a publication are stored in the same database - Preparing data
+Preparing data: Data sources for a publication are stored in the same database

-Underlying data files are produced using code, with no manual steps - Writing code
+Writing code: Underlying data files are produced using code, with no manual steps

-Files and scripts should be appropriately version controlled - Version control
+Version control: Files and scripts should be appropriately version controlled

 RAP in practice

 The diagram below highlights what RAP means for us, and the varying levels in which it can be applied in all types of analysis.
 You can click on each of the hexagons in the diagram to learn more about each of the RAP principles and how to use them in practice.
-The expectation is that all publications will meet the department’s baseline implementation of RAP in the self-assessment tool.
-It’s worth acknowledging that some teams are already working around great and best practice levels, and that we appreciate every team’s situation is unique, our guidance is designed to be applicable across all official statistics publications by DfE.

 hex-diagram